-* This menu plan comes with a disclaimer.
-We understand and whole heartedly agree that Christmas should be enjoyed to the full, food and drink should flow as you desire and calories consumed will neither be judged, nor counted.
-That said, if you don't want to go overboard on the big day or are simply trying to avoid a long, salad-hugging January, our Christmas Day menu will help you stay within a healthy calorie range (approximately 2,500kcals) - and you won't have to miss out on any of the festivities...
+This menu plan comes with a disclaimer; we understand and wholeheartedly agree that Christmas should be enjoyed to the fullest, food and drink should flow as you desire and calories consumed will neither be judged, nor counted.
+That said, if you don't want to go overboard on the big day or are simply trying to avoid a long, salad-filled January, our Christmas Day menu will help you stay within a healthy calorie range (approximately 2,500 kcals) – and you won't have to miss out on any of the festivities.
+Happy eating!

 A few notes before you start planning:

 Government guidelines recommend a daily calorie intake of 2,500 kcals for men.
 The recommendation for women is 2,000 kcals and for children is 1,800 kcals.
 However, you've probably noticed that food labels refer to one standard Reference Intake (RI) set of figures – those for a moderately active female.
 We've chosen 2,500 kcals as our target value so you can tailor your menu to the Reference Intake most relevant to you.
 Simply choose the lower calorie options from the choices provided below for each meal.

 All of the recipes listed below have the nutritional information for fat, saturated fat, protein, carbohydrates and salt listed above each recipe.
 If you are trying to stick to a particular Reference Intake (RI) please consult each recipe individually.

 You can find a list of RIs for men, women and children on the NHS website.

 Christmas Day menu

 Smoked salmon, blueberry muffins, chocolate croissants – nothing is barred from our Christmas breakfast menu.
 Simply choose one of the options below and enjoy.

 This crunchy granola is filling enough to take you through the morning.
 259 kcals